Allegheny-Computer-Science-Thesis-2021/course-materials/CODE_OF_CONDUCT.md

 ## Topic selection

-For most students, the partial draft proposal completed at the end of `CMPSC 580` (Junior Seminar) will dictate your topic selection for completing work in `CMPSC 600`.
-In most cases, students will develop the work completed during a previous semester into a Comp proposal.
+For most students, the partial draft Proposal completed at the end of `CMPSC 580` (Junior Seminar) will dictate your topic selection for completing work in `CMPSC 600`.
+In most cases, students will develop the work completed during a previous semester into a Comp Proposal.
 Here development can also include modifications to originally-proposed topics, provided appropriate conversations with assigned First Readers.

 ### Choosing a new topic